guangboyu/multi_task_HCC_classification/README.md

 ## Acknowledgements

-Special thanks to the research team and contributors who provided invaluable input and resources for this project.
+Special thanks to the UCI Translational Lab team and contributors who provided invaluable input and resources for this project.

----

-For detailed information on each module, please refer to the corresponding Python files in the repository.

----

-Feel free to modify the above template to better fit your project's specifics and add any additional sections you deem necessary.